top of page

 I once wrote a comment to a voice actor's video of Dr. Eggman, a character whose philosophy I covered.
 Mike Pollock replied to me as well.
 But as a philosopher I am well aware that the fame of voicing a classic character is not as all as important than other issues in this existence.
 We must not fall so easily to the idea that certain objective value exists just because we feel it exists.
 In the real world Mr. Pollock is a voice actor doing his job to earn a living like any other working man or woman.

-Stefan Karl Stefánsson, a deceased famous actor, suffered from cancer and received plenty of donations in order to support him.
+Stefan Karl Stefánsson, a deceased famous actor playing the villain Robbie Rotten, suffered from cancer and received plenty of donations in order to support him.
 On the other hand, there are plenty of more people who suffer from unfortunate things, such as cancer, starvation, and extreme poverty, and they are barely being assisted or supported by the world simply because they are not famous enough.

+And you won't likely support someone you don't find relevant to you.
+Therefore, relevance and respect are intertwined.
 This isn't an expression of whataboutism because this article discusses unfairness, with fame giving people access to more help from others, than people in lesser known countries.
-We won't either way bother much with those living in more-obscure places, unfortunately.
-They don't necessarily matter to us as much as people who appeared in our favorite fictional media.

 This is why the famous may be more fortunate and loved than the infamous or the less known people.
 They have this “aura” around them that, allegedly, "justifies" them as being more worthy than other people.